 Kingston Strategy 2.a.
-Every three years, establish a community workgroup process to review the Kingston Design standards and code provisions to ensure they are in alignment with the comprehensive plan update goals and policies.
+Beginning in 2026 and every three years after, establish a community workgroup process to review the Kingston Design standards and code provisions to ensure they are in alignment with the comprehensive plan update goals and policies.